MingyuYan-ICT/MingyuYan-ICT/_pages/about.md

 * International Joint Conference on Artificial Intelligence (IJCAI 2024 Survey Track TPC)

 ### Journal Editor
-* Frontiers in Neuroscience (Member in Editorial Board, JOS 2022 - Present)
+* Frontiers in Neuroscience (Member in Editorial Board, 2022 - Present)

 ### Journal Reviewer
-IEEE Transactions on Parallel and Distributed Systems (IEEE TPDS), IEEE Transactions on Pattern Analysis and Machine Intelligence (IEEE TPAMI), IEEE Computer Architecture Letters (IEEE CAL), Frontiers in Neuroscience, and others.
-He has also joined the editorial board of Frontiers in Neuroscience, one of the world's largest and most cited neuroscience journal series, as a review editor.

-### Journal Editor
+* IEEE Transactions on Parallel and Distributed Systems (IEEE TPDS)
+* IEEE Transactions on Pattern Analysis and Machine Intelligence (IEEE TPAMI)
+* IEEE Computer Architecture Letters (IEEE CAL)
-* Frontiers in Neuroscience (Youth Editorial Board Member, JOS 2024 - Present)
+* Frontiers in Neuroscience

-### Journal Reviewer
-IEEE Transactions on Parallel and Distributed Systems (IEEE TPDS), IEEE Transactions on Pattern Analysis and Machine Intelligence (IEEE TPAMI), IEEE Computer Architecture Letters (IEEE CAL), Frontiers in Neuroscience, and others.
-He has also joined the editorial board of Frontiers in Neuroscience, one of the world's largest and most cited neuroscience journal series, as a review editor.

 ## Honors and Awards
-* Selected for Member of Youth Innovation Promotion Association of Chinese Academy of Sciences
+* Selected for Member of Youth Innovation Promotion Association of Chinese Academy of Sciences (2023)
-\cvmode{2022} {Outstanding Doctoral Dissertation Award of China Computer Federation}
+* Outstanding Doctoral Dissertation Award of China Computer Federation (2022)
-\cvmode{2022} {Selected for Young Talent Development Program of China Computer Federation}
+* Selected for Young Talent Development Program of China Computer Federation (2022)
-\cvmode{2021} {Selected for Youth Team Program in Basic Research of Chinese Academy of Sciences}
+* Selected for Youth Team Program in Basic Research of Chinese Academy of Sciences (2021)
-\cvmode{2021} {Selected for Special Research Assistant Grant Program of Chinese Academy of Sciences}
+* Selected for Special Research Assistant Grant Program of Chinese Academy of Sciences (2021)
-\cvmode{2021} {SEKE 2021 Best Paper Award (2nd Place) [C\ref{SEKE2021}]}
+* SEKE 2021 Best Paper Award 2nd Place (2021)
-\cvmode{2020} {First Prize in Beijing Science and Technology Award (Technological Invention Award)}
+* First Prize in Beijing Science and Technology Award (Technological Invention Award) (2020)
-\cvmode{2020} {Outstanding Graduates of Beijing High Schools}
+* Outstanding Graduates of Beijing High Schools (2020)
-\cvmode{2020} {Outstanding Graduates of University of Chinese Academy of Sciences}
+* Outstanding Graduates of University of Chinese Academy of Sciences (2020)
-\cvmode{2019} {Special Award for Director of Institute of Computing Technology, Chinese Academy of Sciences}
+* Special Award for Director of Institute of Computing Technology, Chinese Academy of Sciences (2019)
-%\cvmode{2019} {National Scholarship for Doctoral Student}
+* National Scholarship for Doctoral Student (2019)
-%\cvmode{2019} {Zhu-Li Yuehua Outstanding Doctoral Scholarship of University of Chinese Academy of Sciences}
+* Zhu-Li Yuehua Outstanding Doctoral Scholarship of University of Chinese Academy of Sciences (2019)
-%\cvmode{2017} {Huawei Doctoral Scholarship of Institute of Computing Technology, Chinese Academy of Sciences}
+* Huawei Doctoral Scholarship of Institute of Computing Technology, Chinese Academy of Sciences (2017)
-%\cvmode{2013} {National Scholarship for Undergraduate Student}
-%\cvmode{2012} {National Scholarship for Undergraduate Student}
-* 2023 Top-10 Research Advances in China Semiconductors (2023)
-* ZGC Forum Top-100 New Technologies and Products (2023)
-* Nomination Award for 2021 Top-10 Research Advances in China Semiconductors (2021)
-* Top-Pick Paper Award in Chinese Institute of Electronics (2021)
-* Beijing Outstanding Graduate (BUPT 2013, THU 2019, 5%)
-* THU Excellent Dissertation Award (2019)
-* THU Outstanding Student Scholarship (2016, 2018)
-* THU DengFeng Fellowship (2015, 2018)
-* IME Outstanding Young Researcher Award (2018)
-* National Scholarship for Ph.D.
-Students (THU 2017, 0.2%)
+* National Scholarship for Undergraduate Student (2013)
-* ISLPED'17 Design Contest Award (2017)
-* THU Outstanding Postgraduate Assistant (2016)
-* ICFC Fellowship for Outstanding Ph.D.
-Students (2016)
-* Lam Research Scholarship (2015)
-* Excellent Paper Award of THU Ph.D.
-Student Forum (2015)
-* National Scholarship for Undergraduate Students (BUPT 2010, 2011, 2012, 0.2%)
+* National Scholarship for Undergraduate Student (2012)
-* BUPT Merit Student (2010, 2011, 2012)

 ## Contact